MARQUETTE UNIVERSITY

 COURSE OBJECTIVE:

-To provide an understanding of the basic characteristics on uninterrupted and interrupted traffic flow, and traffic operations of freeway and signalized intersections.
-To provide hands-on experience with: the Highway Capacity Manual; the Highway Capacity Software; data collection, data analysis, report-writing and oral presentation of capacity; safety and signalization recommendations for an existing signalized intersection.
+To provide an understanding of the basic characteristics on uninterrupted and interrupted traffic flow, design and traffic operations of signalized intersections.
+To provide hands-on experience with: the Highway Capacity Manual; the Highway Capacity Software; data collection, data analysis, report-writing and oral presentation of geometry, capacity, safety and signalization recommendations for an existing signalized intersection.
 To provide students with feedback from practicing traffic engineers.

 COURSE PROJECTS: